RavenBrothers/EaglerCraft/README.md

 🚨 **Mojang DMCA Notice**: Hey Mojang, before you drop that DMCA hammer, take a moment to read lax1dude's heartfelt plea on this [website](https://github.com/lax1dude/eaglercraftx-1.8).
 EaglerCraft isn't just a project; it's a symbol of Minecraft community creativity and dedication.
 Let's keep the blocky wings spread and let it thrive! 🦅🧱

+💻 **NOTE!**: If you would like to embed Eaglercraft into a application window watch BtPlayzX's YouTube video on how to put Eaglercraft 1.5.2 on an application window!
+Link: https://www.youtube.com/watch?v=MHPPb6mH6WA

 🔥 **EaglerCraft Lives On!**: Our commitment to EaglerCraft's development is unstoppable!
 It will keep evolving to provide an exceptional Minecraft experience. 💪🌟

 ### Meet the Visionaries